TobinWebDesign/Milestone-Project-Data-Centric-Development-Milestone-Project-/README.md

 * Register User allowing anybody can register for free.
 * Log in and log out features
 * Delete option that will only be visible for a user on their own recipe pages.
+* Delete warning message with cancel and confirm buttons.
 * Edit option that will only be visible for a user on their own recipe pages.
 * Search Button,more filters to make recipes more easily accessible.
 * Page view counter for recipe pages